 Zizira explorers have been chronicling stories of small and marginal farm folks’ struggles and efforts to market the harvest of their toils.
-Unlike in many other states of India, where goods move from the farm to the wholesale market with ease by road or rail, the undulating terrain of the Northeast India makes transportation challenging.
+Unlike in many other states of India, where goods move from the farm to the wholesale market with ease by road or rail, the undulating terrain of Northeast India makes transportation challenging.

 Let us look at the scene in Meghalaya.
 Where do the farmers sell their produce?
 Where are the farmers market?